 Relationships are interwoven with identity development.
 Self-actualization is a messy process and personal growth often takes place as we place ourselves into context with those around us.
 Given this fact, it is imperative that educators learn to support students when they need it and affirm students’ strengths to help them work at their highest capacity.

 Most importantly, educators should ask students to engage meaningfully in the world in front of them.
 “Right now, students are connecting things in a way they’ve never had before at school,” says Angela Daniel, a teacher in the XQ network.
 “We asked them to extrapolate all along, and now they’re supporting their opinions in class with details in their own life.”

-How are you building care and trusting relationships with your students during remote learning?
-How do you create environments that support the personal growth of your students?
+How are you building care and trusting relationships with your students?
+How do you create environments that support your students’ personal growth?
 Join the discussions on Caring, Trusting Relationships and other XQ design principles on the Rethink Together Forum.